xvshiting/SpellCor/README.md

 ```

 #### Judge input token whether a real word with your Own dictionary
-Like JamSpell, SpellCor also gives words' candidates a different penalty according to original input is a real word
+Like *JamSpell*, *SpellCor* also gives words' candidates a different penalty according to original input is a real word
 or not.
-In JamSpell, it judges a input token whether a word by searching it in the language model.
+In *JamSpell*, it judges a input token whether a word by searching it in the language model.
 However, the corpus used
 training the language model is always dirty, so it may "trust" wrong words and give their candidates a larger penalty.
 By defining your own clean dictionary, this problem can be solved.
 ```python